tinyvision-ai-inc/tinyclunx33_public/Docs/som_clocks.md

 # SoM Clocks

+The FPGA features two internal oscillators and an internal PLL to further synthesize a clock signal out of the available sources.

-An external Si5351A PLL is responsible for generating the USB reference clock, as well as 2 extra clock signals out of a 25 MHz Crystal Oscillator
+An external Si5351A PLL is responsible for generating the USB reference clock, as well as one extra clock signals for custom use.
+Clocks are synthesized out of a 25 MHz Crystal Oscillator on the SoM.

 ![clock tree](images/som_clock_tree.png)